Experience romance in paintings through these beautiful and awe-worthy artworks.

 And could not stay with her as he had to go on a search for his father.

-An example of a neoclassic style of painting that uses saturated reds and blues to contrast with flesh tones and combined with a clarity of line, this is what makes this painting stand out.
+An example of a neoclassic style of painting that uses saturated reds and blues to contrast with flesh tones and combined with a clarity of line is what makes this painting stand out.

-Romance in paintings is never free from drama, and The Farewell of Telemachus and Eucharis is no exception.
+Romance in paintings has never been free from drama, and The Farewell of Telemachus and Eucharis is no exception.

 17. Self Portrait As A Tehuana By Frida Kahlo (1943)

-A self-portrait as a Tehuana is also addressed as “Diego in My Thoughts” and “Thinking of Diego”.
+A self-portrait as Tehuana is also addressed as “Diego in My Thoughts” and “Thinking of Diego”.

-Frida started this painting in the year 1940, which is also the year she divorced her husband Diego Rivera, an accomplished artist.
+Frida started this artwork in the1940, also the year she divorced her husband Diego Rivera, an accomplished artist.